View INSTANT Quotes

 Under the new provision, lower interest rates will slash all future IUL policies guaranteed cash value growth rate from 4% to a low of 2%.
 Implementing lower interest rates in the various calculations under sections 7702 and 7702A will result in increased funding limits for life insurance contracts.
 Premium limits calculated under the GPT and the 7-pay test have now increased.
 The changes to these limits are pretty substantial versus the prior limits.
 Similarly, using a lower interest rate to calculate the single net premium for the CVAT should produce higher cash values

-What type of Life Insurance Is Used for a 7702 Retirement Plan?
+Best Life Insurance Options for a 7702 Retirement Plan

 Any type of life insurance that will accumulate cash value can be used for a 7702 retirement plan.
 Certainly, some are much better than others, and for the purpose of this article, we will focus entirely on Indexed Universal Life (IUL) because when it’s set up properly, the IUL delivers asset accumulation while safeguarding against any losses.